 - 1 teaspoon good, flaky sea salt (like Maldon)

-Gently grease a half sheet pan or 9x13 cake pan with butter and set aside.
+Gently grease a half sheet pan or 9x13 cake pan with 2 Tablespoons of butter and set aside.

 Place a candy thermometer in a large, non-reactive pot.

 In a separate, smaller pot, gently heat two cups of the heavy cream, being careful not to scald it.